waltercostamb/SSS-test/README.md

 __***Reference and citation***__

-The SSS-test and local pipeline are refered in the following publication.
+The SSS-test and local pipeline are refered in the following publication, which contains all details on the algorithms.

 If you use this test, please cite:

 "SSS-test: a novel test for detecting positive selection on RNA secondary structure", Maria Beatriz Walter Costa, Christian Höner zu Siederdissen, Marko Dunjic, Peter F. Stadler and Katja Nowick.
 BMC Bioinformatics.
 2019
 https://doi.org/10.1186/s12859-019-2711-y

+__***Contact***__

+If you have any questions or find any problems, contact the developer: bia.walter@gmail.com